 No staff reductions are planned; the main task of the measures being taken is to prevent production shutdowns and preserve the workforce.
 If the exchange rate stabilizes and the market situation improves, the anti-crisis measures will be reviewed, ChEMK noted.

-The Chelyabinsk Electrometallurgical Plant is the largest ferroalloy producer in Russia.
-Currently, the shares of the plants within ChEMK are owned by the Federal Agency for State Property Management.
+Chelyabinsk Electrometallurgical Plant is the largest ferroalloy producer in Russia.
+Currently, the shares of the plants within ChEMK belong to the Federal Agency for State Property Management.

 Read more on the topic: